About the project

 Musica non grata

 Initiated by the National Theatre Opera and the State Opera and presented with the financial support from the Federal Republic of Germany in collaboration with the Embassy of the Federal Republic of Germany in Prague, this four-year project focuses especially on the work of Czech composers and composers active within the German speaking community, who played a major part in the development of musical life of the capital of the First Czechoslovak Republic, especially from 1918 to 1938.
 Many of those composers had direct ties to the New German Theatre (today’s State Opera) and the National Theatre in Prague.
-They include especially the so-called “Terezín composers” – Pavel Haas, Hans Krása, Gideon Klein and Viktor Ullmann – but also Alexander Zemlinsky, Franz Schreker, Erwin Schulhoff, Rudolf Karel, Ernst Krenek, Jaromír Weinberger, Kurt Weill or Arnold Schoenberg.
-Musica non grata also focuses on the works of extraordinary female composers of the First Republic including Ludmila Peškařová, Vítězslava Kaprálová, Ilse Weber, Sláva Vorlová or Julie Reisserová.
+They include especially the so-called “Terezín composers” – Pavel Haas, Hans Krása, Gideon Klein and Viktor Ullmann – but also Alexander Zemlinsky, Franz Schreker, Erwin Schulhoff, Paul Hindemith, Ernst Krenek, Jaromír Weinberger, Paul Abraham, Kurt Weill or Arnold Schoenberg.
+Musica non grata also focuses on the works of extraordinary female composers of the First Republic including Julie Reisserová, Vítězslava Kaprálová, Ilse Weber, Sláva Vorlová or Elizabeth Maconchy.

 The project also strives for artistic and research synergies.
 More than twenty concerts took place in 2020 and 2021, of which almost one half was available to online spectators.
-After the successful premiere of Kurt Weill’s Seven Deadly Sins and Expectation by Arnold Schoenberg in autumn of 2021, audiences may look forward to four operas and operettas at the State Opera and the National Theatre in 2022 directed by Timofey Kulyabin, Calixto Bieito, Martin Čičvák and Vladimír Morávek.
+The successful staging of Kurt Weill's Seven Deadly Sins and Arnold Schönberg's Erwartung in the autumn of 2021 was followed by four opera and operetta premieres at the State Opera and the National Theatre in 2022: Der ferne Klang (Franz Schreker), Flammen (Erwin Schulhoff), Ball im Savoy (Paul Abraham), and Schwanda the Bagpiper (Jaromír Weinberger).